tvrzna/emptty/README.md

 `DYNAMIC_MOTD` Allows to use /etc/emptty/motd-gen.sh script to generate custom MOTD.
 Possible values are "true" or "false".
 Default value is false.
 __NOTE:__ Be sure, that /etc/emptty/motd-gen.sh has correct content and permissions (e.g. 744), the script is started as default user; in daemon mode it means `root`.

+`FG_COLOR` Foreground color, available only in daemon mode.
+List of colors is listed below.

+`BG_COLOR` Background color, available only in daemon mode.
+List of colors is listed below.

 #### /etc/emptty/motd-gen.sh
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!